wangchning/vocabulary/Vocabulary.md

 ### efface
 Teachers get annoyed to find that someone has effaced the blackboard --- even the part clearly marked, "Do Not Erase!"

+### elegance
+Elegance describes the beautiful simplicity of a solution such as an elegant mathematical proof.

 ### eligible
 - Neither your dog nor your friend from Australia is eligible to run for president of the United States, but you might be!
 - If you get good grades, volunteer at the hospital, play varsity sports, and write for your school paper, you might be eligible for a college scholarship.